ZZZZZYYYYYYun/Final_Project/README.md

 * Profit: this variable is for each customer.
 We assume it's a normal distribution, while the min value is 1 and max value is 4.

 ## Hypothesis or hypotheses before running the simulation:
+1. We assume that the two places we choose are different between weekdays and weekends.
+This hypothesis will make these two places typical.

+2. Customers will prefer to spend more time on dinner than lunch.

+3. The profit (per person) will be more for dinner than for lunch.

+4. The rental fee only related to the location and the area it has.

+5. The time customers spend in the restaurants will be in a range we set.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)